Houston, Texas Burn Injury Lawyer

 How do You Prove Liability in a Burn Injury Case?

-To prepare a case for you to recover compensation after a burn injury, a Houston burn injury attorney at Michael P. Fleming & Associates, P.C. would investigate your accident independently of local fire, police and other first responders.
+To prepare a case for you to recover compensation after a burn injury, a Houston burn injury attorney at Fleming Law, P.C. would investigate your accident independently of local fire, police and other first responders.
 We would seek to determine the source of the fire, chemical, or electrical malfunction that caused your injury and who or what organization should be held accountable.

 Individuals who work in industrial settings are the most likely to be burned in an occupational accident.
 Workplace burn injuries are often caused by contact with hot objects such as tools and machinery, electrical currents, caustic chemicals or flammable gasses.
 Workers are most likely to be burned on the head, face, arms or upper body.